How hooks work

 On mount

-, which is probably the easiest hook:
+call will be intercepted by mountCallback, which is probably the easiest hook:

 function mountCallback<T>(callback: T, deps: Array<mixed> | void | null): T {